martineausimon/vim-lilypond-suite/README.md

 # vim-lilypond-suite

-This is a new filetype plugin for Lilypond, with updated syntax and dictionary for auto-completion.
-This repository also contains an ftplugin for TeX files which allows embedded LilyPond syntax highlighting, and makeprg which support lilypond-book or lyluatex package out of the box.
+This is a new filetype plugin for **LilyPond**, with updated syntax and dictionary for auto-completion.
+This repository also contains an ftplugin for **TeX** files which allows embedded LilyPond syntax highlighting, and makeprg which support `lilypond-book` or `lyluatex` package out of the box.

 * [Features](#Features)
 * [Installation](#Installation)